Course overviewAnimal Care Level 2 for adults City of Bristol College

-You will learn through a mix of classroom and practical work.
+You will learn through a mix of classroom, on line delivery and practical work.
+You will be expected to complete written assignments in your own directed study time away from college. .
 Hands-on training takes place in our professionally-designed and vet-checked Animal Care Centre.

 You will work with small mammals and reptiles.
 Our expert teachers will teach you the professional skills and standards you need to work in the industry.

 Your work is assessed by written and practical tasks.